 One of the largest native groups in North America, the name “Cree” comes from “Kristineaux,” or “Kri” for short, a name given to them by French fur traders.

-The Cree are indigenous people originally living in Manitoba, Canada.
-However, one branch later moved southwest to adopt a buffalo-hunting culture.
+The Cree are an indigenous people originally living in Manitoba, Canada.
+However, one branch later moved southwest and adopted a buffalo-hunting culture.
 This group, called the Plains Cree, lived from Lake Superior westward in northern Minnesota, North Dakota, and Montana.

-Living as hunter-gatherers, the Cree people lived in lodges comprised of several groups who moved and hunted together.
+As hunter-gatherers, the Cree people lived in lodges composed of several groups that moved and hunted together.
 Within each lodge were several family groups of about 8-12 people who lived together in the same wigwam or tipi.
 Separate lodges were part of larger bands that could be easily formed and dissolved.
 In the case of disagreement, lodges could leave bands, but as there was safety in numbers, a departing lodge would quickly find another band to travel and dwell with.
-Various bands usually had ties to other neighboring bands through intermarriage, often assembled to hunt and socialize together.
+Various bands often had ties to neighboring bands through intermarriage, often assembling to hunt and socialize together.
 Though each band was independent, they sometimes joined together when facing outside enemies.
-If they went to war, the various bands would nominate a temporary military commander, called a okimahkan, which loosely translated as “war chief.”
+If they went to war, the various bands would nominate a temporary military commander, called an okimahkan, which loosely translates as “war chief.”

 The Cree were first contacted by Europeans in 1682, at the mouth of the Nelson and Hayes Rivers in northern Manitoba, Canada, by a Hudson’s Bay Company party traveling about 100 miles inland.
 Contact was made again with southern bands in 1732 in northwestern Ontario when Pierre Gaultier de Varennes met with an assembled group of 200 Cree warriors and members of the Monsoni tribe, a branch of the Ojibwe (Chippewa), near present-day Fort Frances.
 At that time, the Indian groups were wearing war paint and preparing to attack the Dakota Sioux and another group of Ojibwe Indians.

-The Cree acquired firearms from the Hudson’s Bay Company, and many moved into the plains as middlemen with the fur trade company.
+The Cree acquired firearms from the Hudson’s Bay Company, and many moved onto the plains as middlemen in the fur trade.
 Although warlike, the Cree were friendly to fur traders, and their history closely follows that of the Hudson’s Bay and North West fur companies.
-Many Cree people intermarried with the French and later Scottish settlers to form a mixed-blood people known as the Metis.
+Many Cree people intermarried with French and later Scottish settlers, forming a mixed-blood people known as the Metis.

 For many years, the influx of European settlers into America had little effect on the daily life of the Woodland Cree in northern Canada.
 However, the Plains Cree took on the “horse culture” of the Plains Indians and became bison hunters.
 Those Cree who moved onto the Great Plains and adopted bison hunting were allied with the Assiniboine and the Saulteaux in what was known as the “Iron Confederacy.”
 This group became a major force in the North American fur trade from the 1730s to the 1870s.

-Over time, European settlers’ expansion and the buffalo herds’ loss forced the Plains Cree to move to reservations and take up farming.
-In Canada, the Metis and Cree fought the Canadian government forces when the building of the Canadian Pacific Railroad encroached upon their lands.
-Finally, in 1885 they were defeated.
+Over time, European settlers’ expansion and the loss of the buffalo herds forced the Plains Cree to move to reservations and take up farming.
+In Canada, the Metis and Cree fought Canadian government forces when construction of the Canadian Pacific Railroad encroached upon their lands.
+Finally, in 1885, they were defeated.

-Today, the Cree are one of the largest groups of First Nations in Canada, with over 350,000 people having Cree ancestry.
+Today, the Cree are among the largest First Nations in Canada, with over 350,000 people of Cree ancestry.
 Their language is one of the most widely used Indian languages.
-In the United States, most Cree people live mostly in Montana, where they share the Rocky Boy Indian Reservation with the Ojibwe people.
-Others live Fort Peck Indian Reservation and the Fort Belknap Indian Reservation, also in Montana.
+In the United States, most Cree people live mainly in Montana, where they share the Rocky Boy Indian Reservation with the Ojibwe people.
+Others live on the Fort Peck and Fort Belknap Indian Reservations, also in Montana.

 More Information: